Chart Color Schemes

 Djugun is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Djugun, as evaluated at the latest Census, comprised 87.0% houses and 13.0% other dwellings.
-In comparison, Non-Metro WA had 79.3% houses and 20.7% other dwellings.
-Home ownership in Djugun was 10.1%, with mortgaged dwellings at 39.1% and rented ones at 50.9%.
-The median monthly mortgage repayment was $2,343, higher than Non-Metro WA's average of $2,167.
-The median weekly rent figure in Djugun was $350, compared to Non-Metro WA's $200.
-Nationally, Djugun's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Dwelling structure in Djugun, as evaluated at the latest Census held on 28 August 2016, comprised 87.0% houses and 13.0% other dwellings such as semi-detached units, apartments, and 'other' dwellings.
+This compared to Non-Metro WA's structure of 79.3% houses and 20.7% other dwellings.
+Home ownership in Djugun stood at 10.1%, with the remaining dwellings either mortgaged (39.1%) or rented (50.9%).
+The median monthly mortgage repayment in Djugun was $2,343, exceeding Non-Metro WA's average of $2,167.
+Meanwhile, the median weekly rent figure in Djugun was recorded at $350, higher than Non-Metro WA's $200.
+Nationally, Djugun's mortgage repayments were significantly higher than the Australian average of $1,863 as of 30 June 2021, while rents were lower than the national figure of $375 during the same period.

 Frequently Asked Questions - Housing